falldamagestudio/UE4-GHA-BuildSystem/README.md

 **It uses 100% cloud-based services and hardware**.
 There is no need to manage physical machines.
 You can test what happens to your build times when you move to a 96-vCPU machine easily.

 **Build agents are stopped when not in use**.
 You pay for storage 24/7, but compute is only billed when agents are running.
-The build system for an example game costs approximately $1/day when idle.
+The build system for an example game costs approximately $70/month when idle and $170/month for a tiny development team (see [cost estimation](https://docs.google.com/spreadsheets/d/1DrYU_NA2Wwc8I3487ggpIlFdwStyohGpDkj04EooBAs/edit?usp=sharing)).

 **You can set up a replica of the build system by forking**.
 Fork it, do some setup work, and voila!
 You have a clone of the build system that you can experiment with.
 Develop in your fork, and send PRs upstream.